 Research in German

 Our research staff are experts in literature, culture, film and history.
-Our particular strengths lie in the study of Goethe and the Goethezeit (Professor W. Daniel Wilson); film; the culture of the Weimar Republic; Austrian literature and culture; sport and culture (Dr Jon Hughes); gender studies (Dr Emily Jeremiah, Dr Anja Peters, W. Daniel Wilson); nineteenth-century women writers and publishers (Anja Peters), migration and nomadism; ethics; and mothering (Emily Jeremiah).
+Our particular strengths lie in the study of Goethe and the Goethezeit (Professor W. Daniel Wilson); film; the culture of the Weimar Republic; Austrian literature and culture; sport and culture (Dr Jon Hughes); gender studies (Dr Emily Jeremiah, Dr Anja Peters, W. Daniel Wilson); nineteenth-century women writers and publishers (Anja Peters); migration. nomadism, and translation; ethics; and mothering (Emily Jeremiah).

 Dr Hughes is in the process of developing a research project examining the evolution of sportswriting as a journalistic genre in Germany.
-He also has interests in film and national identity, the Neue Sachlichkeit, and in the in the work of authors including Joseph Roth and Hermann Hesse.
+He also has interests in film and national identity, the Neue Sachlichkeit, and in the work of Joseph Roth and Hermann Hesse.

 Professor Wilson is working on a book on the history of Germany's most important literary society - the Goethe Society (Goethe-Gesellschaft, Weimar) - in the Weimar Republic and especially the ‘Third Reich’.